paulhuisman/evocate/readme.md

 # About

-A hobby project with MongoDB, React, Redux, Node and Express.
+A hobby project with MongoDB, React, Redux, Node, Express and Material UI v5.

 ## Install